 The internet is full of contests and giveaways if you know where to look.
 Enjoy Leggings hosts giveaways of leggings every month.
 They also have weekly promotions and contests.

-But getting your hands on free clothing from contests and promos can be a challenge if you don’t know how to spot a scam.
+However, getting free clothing from contests and promos can be challenging if you don't know how to spot a scam.

 When a promo or contest prize looks too good to be true, it probably is.
 A trial-size shower gel?
 Plausible.
 An all-expenses-paid weeklong trip to the Maldives.
 Not so much.